-All Sunspec models are a collection of points (i.e. Modbus registers).
+All SunSpec models are a collection of points (i.e. Modbus registers).
 These points can be one or more Modbus registers in length.
 By definition, each Modbus register is 16 bits wide.
 For points that are larger than one Modbus register, partial read accesses are not allowed.
-A modbus request to a Sunspec point must read all registers that make up the point.
+A Modbus request to a SunSpec point must read all registers that make up the point.
 Otherwise, a Modbus read/write error is returned on such an access.

-For example, the Sunspec s802 model has the Evt1 point which is of type bitfield32.
-In this case, the point spans 2 Modbus register and so a request to read this point must read 2 modbus registers.
+For example, the SunSpec s802 model has the Evt1 point which is of type bitfield32.
+In this case, the point spans 2 Modbus registers and so a request to read this point must read 2 Modbus registers.